daniltaro/parallel-encryptor/README.md

 Enter the key: 12345678901234567890123456789012
 ```
 ## Notes
-- Make sure OpenSSL is installed.
+- Make sure OpenSSL is installed
-- Your key must be 32 characters long for AES-256.
+- Your key must be 32 characters long for AES-256
-- Encrypted files store the IV at the beginning.
+- Encrypted files store the IV at the beginning
+- Make sure Gtest is installed for tests